FDM Desk

 Cooling → Auxiliary Part Cooling Fan

 If your printer has one (most Bambu, Voron, K1 Max), enable it.
 The improvement on overhangs is substantial.
-PETG and ABS profiles should disable this for the first 4–6 layers regardless.
+PETG and ABS profiles should disable this for the first 4–6 layers regardless, because those materials need warmth for layer adhesion.
+The PLA vs PETG vs ASA comparison explains why each material wants different cooling and temperature behavior.

 Support → Support Style